This post continues our series by a onetime academic job seeker, now academic-at-large, on where to look for a summer job.

 Interfolio’s Dossier enables scholars to collect, curate, polish and send out their materials at all stages throughout their academic professional path.
 Learn more about Dossier here.

-Looking for guidance on how to request a letter of recommendation?
-This blog post outlines a few best practices.
 Some things you should consider communicating to your letter writer are:

 • The number of requests you plan to send